 706-778-3100 ext.
 101

 Julia is a graduate of Piedmont College with her bachelor of arts in Art Therapy and minor in Psychology.
 After doing her internship at the Family Resource Center she fell in love with what we do for families in the community.
 Her goal in life is to give every child the tools to be successful.
 Julia loves children and wants to give families the support to grow closer together.
 She lives in Franklin County, Georgia at the family farm.
 She’s married to her highschool sweetheart and has two furry babies, a donkey, Miles and a puppy, Bronx.
 In her spare time Julia’s hobbies include cooking, baking, ceramics and other art projects.

 Counseling Program Coordinator and First Steps Coordinator

 706-778-3100 ext.
 106

-Tari has been coordinating our First Steps program for 13 years and continues to enjoy meeting with new moms at the hospital.
-She is also our Counseling Program Coordinator and is the main contact for all counseling client interactions.
+Tari is the main contact for all counseling client interactions.
+She has also been coordinating our First Steps program for 14 years and continues to enjoy meeting with new moms at the hospital.
 She helps with our website, data entry and graphic design projects.
-She has been married for 29 years and has two daughters in college.
+She has been married for 30 years and has two daughters.
 Her favorite hobbies are reading, cooking and creating artwork out of recycled cardboard.

 706-778-3100 ext.
 103